canonical/craft-parts/docs/explanation/lifecycle.rst

 Lifecycle details
 *****************

-Each part is built in five separate steps:
+Each part is built in :ref:`five separate steps <lifecycle_steps>`, each with its own input and output locations:

-#. ``PULL`` — The components for the part are retrieved from their stated
+#. ``PULL`` — The source and external dependencies (such as package
-   location and placed into a package cache area.
+   dependencies) for the part are retrieved from their stated location and placed into a package cache area.
-#. ``OVERLAY`` — Any overlay packages are incorporated into the staging area
+#. ``OVERLAY`` — Any overlay packages are installed in an overlay of the
-   and the overlay script is run.
+   filesystem base, and the overlay script is run.
 Finally, any overlay filters are applied.
 #. ``BUILD`` — The part is built according to the particular part plugin and
    build override.
 #. ``STAGE`` — The specified outputs from the ``BUILD`` stage are copied into
    a unified staging area for all parts.
 #. ``PRIME`` — The specified files are copied from the staging area to the
-   priming area for use in the final project.
+   priming area for use in the final payload.
 This is distinct from ``STAGE`` in that the ``STAGE`` step allows files that are used in the ``BUILD`` steps of dependent parts to be accessed, while the ``PRIME`` step occurs after all parts have been staged.